 Stübing is a village situated just 20km north of Graz, capital of the Austrian federal state Styria.
 The autobahn conveniently passes right next to the village, but it can also be reached by public transport.
 There are parking lots along the street in front of the museum.
 The open-air museum itself lies at the outskirts of the village and covers most of the bottom of a small valley between forested mountains.
 Be sure to bring comfortable walking shoes for your visit, as you will have to explore the whole museum on foot.

 If you are hungry and didn't bring your own lunch, a historic inn offers traditional Austrian dishes and the café at the museum's entrance serves homemade cake and snacks.
 A shop sells books, crafts, clothing, food and other items.
 There is a play area for children at the centre of the museum, and they will also enjoy playing in the stream and the wells.
 Dogs are welcome as long as you clean up whatever they leave behind.

 Wheelchair accessibility is a bit of a problem for the open-air museum as naturally all the old buildings have not been constructed with wheelchairs in mind.
 This means there are often steps without any ramps or elevators, as well as narrow spaces.
 While the main footpath is even and well maintained, some side paths are rather steep, which can also be a problem.

-Throughout the year the museum has special events, often at various holidays.
+Throughout the year the museum has special events, often for various holidays.
 They can involve anything from traditional music to shows of different crafts.
-Some events require advance applications.
+Some events require advance booking.
 The open-air museum also offers many courses where people can learn, for instance, old crafts like making shingles or baking bread.